James4Ever0/hy/README.md

 ### Why the modification?

-I want a language capable of catching uncaught exceptions (borrowed and improved from common lisp), hot-reloading function definitions, and that's what I've achieved so far.
-I'm pretty sure these functionalities is not precluded in most programming languages, so I do it myself, for you.
+I want a language capable of catching uncaught exceptions (a feature borrowed and improved from common lisp), hot-reloading function definitions (from `reloading`), and this project is what I've achieved so far.
+I'm pretty sure these functionalities are not precluded in most programming languages, so I do it myself, for you.

 Since most people don't understand the fuzz, here we have some [detailed discussion](https://discuss.python.org/t/exec-with-return-keyword/19916/14) for your bed time reading.

-I introduced four flags to both `hy` and `hy2py` executables:
+I introduce four flags to both `hy` and `hy2py` executables:

 ```
 -R